Hackabros-INC/ImageLockdown/README.md

 - The OpenSSL library is required for the program to function correctly.
 Make sure it is installed on your system.

+## Assets
+In the `assets` directory, you will find:
+- Two files containing the program's performance metrics with various datasets.
+- A PDF document that provides a detailed explanation of the program's design and the implemented solution.

 ## Authors
 This program was developed by: